- Politics and Social Issues»

 After the opening of the Panama Canal, the Zanchi family of Italy found the South American source of the corozo and established their own Ecuadorian trading post nearby.
 It was named Casa Tagua.
 Eventually the two companies merged through marriage and had continued success until plastics replaced the demand for vegetable ivory.The decade of the 1920s had tagua exports bringing 5 million annually to the economy of South America!

 Earlier in England, a Venezuelan toymaker is believed to have introduced vegetable ivory through his wares, and the first buttons carved from the tagua discs were displayed in 1862 at the Universal Expo in Paris.
 By 1863, American production was set up in Rochester, NY and was going strong.
 France was soon to follow in 1870.

-In the 1980s vegetable ivory re-emerged as the shining star of sustainability due to the efforts of Conservation International.
-Patagonia ,The Gap, and subsidiaries like Banana Republic began featuring the eco-friendly buttons on their garments, and the trend spread throughout the high fashion industry as well.
-Vegetable ivory is also used in the manufacture of chess pieces, game tiles,umbrella handles, jewelry, decorative carvings, and musical instruments including bagpipes.
+In the 1980s, vegetable ivory re-emerged as the shining star of sustainability due to the efforts of Conservation International.
+Patagonia ,The Gap, and subsidiaries like Banana Republic began featuring the eco-friendly buttons on their garments, and the trend soon spread throughout the high fashion industry.
+Vegetable ivory is also used in the manufacture of chess pieces, game tiles,umbrella handles, jewelry, decorative carvings, and musical instruments, including bagpipes.

 Carved tagua makes beautiful jewelry and is often combined with silver and other metals.
 Good quality pieces should be properly dried for 8 weeks before carving, allowed to cure for 2 weeks after being colored with vegetable dye, then sealed with a resin for durability.
 As long as it is not allowed to get wet and is kept from prolonged sun exposure, it will last for many years with nothing more than an occasional buffing with a soft cotton cloth.

 In one year, a tagua palm can produce as much "ivory" from its fruits as that which comes from a single elephant tusk!
 Tagua and other inferior grades of vegetable ivory have taken away any functional need for carvable animal products.
 Although the nuts are much smaller than tusks, they can be laminated together for larger objects.